JohnnyMarnell/j5-reaper/README.md

 track became muted (REAPER's `1.0` or "true" for `B_MUTE` parameter).

-Enumerate JSON info about project (e.g. to identify FX plugins and their parameters by name and ID number):
+Enumerate JSON info about project (e.g. to identify FX plugins and their parameters by name and ID numbers):
 ```bash
 echo 'info' | nc -c localhost 9595
 # Ex output: